NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Canopy Bulwark.md

 * * *

-**Effect** You cast [[Spells/Haste|Haste]] targeting yourself.
+**Effect** You cast [[Haste|Haste]] targeting yourself.
 In addition to the effects of the spell, visible primal energy surges over the armor for the duration.
 This has no mechanical impact.

 * * *